msalhab96/SpeeQ/README.md

 # SpeeQ

-"SpeeQ", pronounced as "speekiu", is a Python-based speech recognition framework that allows developers and researchers to experiment and train various speech recognition models.
-It offers pre-implemented model architectures that can be trained with just a few lines of code, making it a suitable option for quick prototyping and testing of speech recognition models.
+<p style='text-align: justify;'>"SpeeQ", pronounced as "speekiu", is a Python-based speech recognition framework that allows developers and researchers to experiment and train various speech recognition models.
+It offers pre-implemented model architectures that can be trained with just a few lines of code, making it a suitable option for quick prototyping and testing of speech recognition models.</p>

-# installation
+# Installation

 To install this package, you can follow the steps below: